semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 I would like to introduce you the **compound queries**.
 In the previous article, we went through some basic queries available in Elasticsearch, such as the *term query* or the *match query*.

-But what if we want to connect multiply queries between them, to perform more precise search ?
+But what if we want to connect multiply queries between them, to perform more precise search?

 ### The boolean query